• Skip to main content

 Instructions

 • Discard peels.
-Turn the peeled citrus on its side and cut into ¼-inch thick slices.
+Turn the peeled citrus on its side and cut it into ¼-inch-thick slices.

-• To make the dressing, whisk together LEMON JUICE, OLIVE OIL, DIJON, HONEY, SALT, and PEPPER in a mixing bowl until creamy and well combined.
+• To make the dressing, whisk together LEMON JUICE, OLIVE OIL, DIJON, HONEY, SALT, and PEPPER in a mixing bowl until smooth and creamy.
+Taste and adjust any ingredients as needed.
 Cover and refrigerate for up to 3 days.

-• To serve, drizzle dressing over salad and garnish with WALNUTS.
+• To serve, arrange everything on a bed of ARUGULA.
+Drizzle dressing over salad and garnish with WALNUTS.

 • Store in an airtight container up to 2 days, once dressed.